Skip to Main Content

 Military Family Leave

 Indiana's Military Family Leave applies to employers with at least 50 employees working during the preceding 20 weeks.
 An employee who has been employed for at least 12 months; has worked at least 1,500 hours during the previous 12 months; and is the spouse, parent, grandparent, child, or sibling of a person who is ordered to active duty may be entitled to Military Family Leave.
 Eligible employees may take a leave of absence during one or more of these periods: (1) the 30 days before active-duty orders are in effect; (2) a period in which the person ordered to active duty is on leave while active-duty orders are in effect; or (3) the 30 days after the active-duty orders are terminated.
 The leave of absence allowed each calendar year may not exceed a total of ten working days.
 Employers may elect to provide or allow substitution of earned paid vacation leave or personal leave, except for paid medical or sick leave, available to the employee to cover any part of the ten-day period of such leave.
 Ind.
 Code § 22-2-13-11.
+Employees must request such leave, in writing with a copy of the active-duty orders if available, at least 30 days in advance, unless the active-duty orders are issued less than 30 days before the requested leave is to begin.
+Employers may request written verification of an employee's eligibility for leave.
+Ind.
+Code § 22-2-13-12.

-Military Leave & Military Training Leave
+Military Leave and Military Training Leave

 Members of the Indiana National Guard are entitled to a leave of absence in addition to the member's regular vacation period for the total number of days that the member is on state active duty.
 The leave of absence may be with or without loss of time or pay at the employer's discretion.
 Ind.
 Code § 10-16-7-6.

-Employers must provide a temporary leave of absence not to exceed 15 days per calendar year to a person who, as a reserve member of the armed forces of the U.S., is called upon to receive temporary military training.
+Employers must provide a temporary leave of absence not to exceed 15 days per calendar year to a person who, as a reserve member of the U. S. Armed Forces, is called upon to receive temporary military training.
 The employee must provide the employer with evidence of the dates of departure and return as soon as practicable; and furnish the employer, upon the employee's return, evidence of satisfactory completion of training.
 Employees must be restored to their previous or a similar position upon their return.
 This leave may be with or without pay at the discretion of the employer.
+The employee's rights to vacation leave, sick leave, or other normal benefits of the person's employment are not affected.
 Ind.
 Code § 10-17-4-4.

 Emergency Response Leave